zoeyg/public-write-ups/hack-the-box/quick.md

 #### Connecting

 We know from our earlier nmap scan that port 443 isn't open.
-Given that the challenge is named quick, and the little snippet talks about the latest TLC and HTTP support, perhaps it's referring to http/3, which uses [QUIC](https://en.wikipedia.org/wiki/QUIC).
+Given that the challenge is named quick, and the little snippet talks about the latest TLS and HTTP support, perhaps it's referring to http/3, which uses [QUIC](https://en.wikipedia.org/wiki/QUIC).
 It uses
 UDP so lets use nmap to check.

 ```shell-session